Build a powerful alumni network using exclusive RBSC3 platform

 The power of RBSC3 rests with its ability to connect and engage an alumni network of more than 45,000 working professionals that spans the world.
 Graduates of Rutgers Business School can be found in hundreds of the world’s leading companies and in every field, from marketing to medicine.

-Ty-Lynn Johnson, who was graduating from Rutgers Business School-Newark as RBSC3 launched last spring, predicted that it would become an “amazing tool."
-Rutgers Business School students are advised early on to begin networking, and Johnson said among the first people they connect with are alumni.
+Ty-Lynn Johnson, who graduated from Rutgers Business School-Newark as RBSC3 launched in 2020, predicted that it would become an “amazing tool."
+Rutgers Business School students are advised early to begin networking, and Johnson said among the first people they connect with are alumni.

 “This will definitely help build stronger ties,” Johnson said.
 “The alumni network helps a lot of students find jobs.
 When you think about it, almost any company where a student might want to work, there’s a Rutgers alum.”